vogelito/glacierprotocol/_docs/key-generation/generate-bip39-mnemonic.md

 Through the [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)
-standard we will create 24 words (a mnemonic) which will then be used to derive private keys for each protocol.
+standard we will create 24 words (a mnemonic) which will then be used to derive private keys across protocols.
 Each signatory will only need to secure their 24-word phrase in order to be able to access funds .

 By the end of this section, each signatory will generate the following information: